e-gov/cursor-prompts/README.md

-# Cursor Rules & prompts
+# Cursor Rules & Prompts

-A collection of **Cursor AI rules** and **agent configurations** for building enterprise-grade applications.
+A collection of **Cursor AI rules**, **agent configurations**, and **reusable commands** for building enterprise-grade applications.
 Designed for teams working with Java/Spring Boot backends and Nuxt/Vue frontends.

 ## What's Included